mattst/sublime-single-trailing-new-line/README.md

 - `enable_for_all_syntaxes` - *true/false*.
 If set to true the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
 If set to false the plugin will examine the `enable_for_syntaxes_list` setting.

 - `enable_for_syntaxes_list` - *a list*.
-If syntax names are added to this list, the plugin will only be run when the syntax of the current file matches one of the syntax names.
+If syntax names are added to this list, the plugin will be run when a file whose syntax matches one of the syntax names is saved.

 Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format; however `.tmLanguage` syntax files are still compatible and will be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use `.tmLanguage` syntax files.